cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 ## Students

-All the students study at the University of Helsinki.
+All the students are from the University of Helsinki.

 ### Team captain: Mr. Julius Kiuru